WWE Rumors: Former Champion Has A Year Added Onto Contract Due To Time Missed

 Fans of the Hardy Boyz will be happy to know that Jeff’s going to be in WWE a while longer, but it may not be perfect.
 If Matt stays healthy, he is due to have his contract expire in March of next year and he could end up leaving without his brother.

 Matt Hardy has not been seen on WWE television in quite some time, but it is not due to him being injured.
-As a matter of fact, he’s perfectly healthy and The Inquisitr reported that he’s not happy just sitting on the bench and is ready to get back in the ring and start wrestling again.
+As a matter of fact, he’s perfectly healthy.
+The Inquisitr reported that he’s not happy just sitting on the bench and is ready to get back in the ring to start wrestling again.

 Jeff suffered a knee injury right after the Hardy Boyz won the SmackDown Tag Team Championship earlier this year.
 He had surgery in May and it is believed that he’ll return sometime in November, but there has been no confirmation of that as of yet.

-The Hardy Boyz are still able to go full-speed in the ring and the fans love them, but they have to be healthy to do it.
+The Hardy Boyz are still able to go full-speed in the ring, but they have to be healthy to do it.
 With WWE adding a lot of extra time to Jeff’s contract, many will wonder if Matt decides to extend his as well and stay with the company.
 Only time will tell what the future holds for the Hardy Boyz, but it likely includes a few more championship runs before they call it a career.